18F/product-guide/_pages/define/index.md

 sidenav: define
 sticky_sidenav: true
 ---

 We try hard at 18F to cultivate and follow product management best practices so that we can better deliver value to our clients and to the organization.
-We ensure that a product vision is set, and we bridge the gap between high level vision and execution.
-We will do this work with our partners so that they can sustain the product effort after we leave.
+Grounded in an understanding of our partner’s and users’ needs, we ensure that a product vision is set that inspires and aligns everyone around the problem we’re focused on solving and the difference we hope to make.
+We develop a strategy, goals, and plan of action to bridge the gap between high-level vision and execution.
+We do this work with our partners so that they are the owners of the vision and can sustain the product effort after we leave.